 We deliver communication updates twice per month to our residents and their families.
-We provide weekly communications to our staff via letter, phone or email.
+We provide weekly communication to our staff via letter, phone or email.
 These communications are provided below for residential living.
 Virtual tours, and on-site visits, can be scheduled directly with loved ones by contacting our community.

 Importance of Partnerships